 I hear from teachers every week who say that they tried improvising with their students for the first time.
 They may have been terrified, but they did it anyway and that’s awesome.

 And I mean literally awesome, the way my mother would use the word.
 It actually inspires awe.

 It is not easy to take that first step and if that’s where you are now, about to take the book away from in front of your face for the first time, I hope you’ll find some ideas on this page that give you the courage to try teaching creative music skills.

 If you’re an old hand at all this creative stuff, you should keep reading too.
 We can go so much further than just including improvisation or composition in our music lessons – we can put these activities to creative use and transform our whole teaching game.

 If I could get everyone to make just one change in their music teaching, it would be to include improvisation in every lesson.
 As you’ll see in these articles, this doesn’t need to take time away from other things either – improv can help you teach other skills and concepts.

-Composing and arranging projects are a beautiful way to bring your students together, help them to believe in their own creativity, and learn lots of music theory along the way.
-Use one of these step-by-step projects to get your students started.
+Your students should know that anyone can create music, including them.
+Composing work can also be a beautiful way to bring your students together, help them to believe in their own creativity, and learn lots of music theory along the way.

 What does creativity even mean?